redlaserbm/redlaserbm/README.md

 ## Hi there 👋

+- Mathematics Ph.D.
+(Florida State University, May 2023) My dissertation concerned modelling insider trading in the stock market using a continuous time Kyle-Back model with stochastic liquidity.
+- Full-stack programmer (Python, HTML/CSS/Javascript, Typescript, Node, Flask, FastAPI, RESTful APIs, GraphQL, MongoDB, PostgreSQL) seeking full-time work in the discipline.
+- Art and music enthusiast.
+- I made some [cool video games](https://redlaserbm.itch.io/) in my free time.

+Note: I also own the account [bmostowski1996](https://github.com/bmostowski1996) which I intend to merge with this one in August.
 <!--
 **redlaserbm/redlaserbm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.